Table of contents

 Receiving their delivery

-Once a customer places an order, the countdown to enjoying their meal starts.
+Once a customer places an order, the countdown to enjoying their meal starts, which means delivery efficiency is key.
 Square partners with Doordash and Postmates to make sure your customers’ food has a safe journey.

 These services enable customers to receive updates on their order status and allows them to track their delivery driver so that there are no surprises and customers are never left wondering where their food is.